Religious Liberty

 Liberty University v.
 The National Collegiate Athletic Association, C.A.
 No. 95-0046-L (W.D.Va.
 Sept.
 1, 1995) (after the NCAA enacted a new rule banning and imposing penalties on college football players who took a knee after scoring a touchdown for a two second prayer, this federal action was filed on behalf of a private Christian university to protect its football players by striking down the new rule.
 The NCAA quickly backed down and rescinded its ban and penalties).

 O’Brien v.
 D.C.
 Armory Bd., 1994 WL 791974 (D.D.C.
-June 27, 1994) (granting a temporary restraining order barring interference with the display of religious and political signs at World Cup Soccer games at RFK Stadium in Washington, D.C. on free speech grounds).
+June 27, 1994) (granting a temporary restraining order on free speech grounds, barring interference with the display of religious and political signs at World Cup Soccer games at RFK Stadium in Washington, D.C.).

 Aubrey v.
 City of Cincinnati, 815 F.Supp.
 1100 (S.D.
 Ohio 1992) (in what the court described as a “case [that] combines three topics deeply ingrained in the hearts of many Americans—baseball, the Bible, and free speech,” striking down on free speech grounds a policy that barred a pastor’s “John 3:16” sign at the World Series on the grounds it was not in “good taste”); see Aubrey v.
 Cincinnati Reds, 841 F.Supp.
 229 (S.D.
 Ohio 1993) (granting the same pastor summary judgment).